Common Breast Problems

 Breast biopsy

 A breast biopsy is usually recommended to further evaluate a new breast lump.
-A breast ultrasound, mammogram, or needle aspiration may be recommended before a biopsy.
+A breast ultrasound, mammogram, or MRI may be recommended before a biopsy.

 Abnormal mammogram